BlueBoi904/Cliff-Bot-NodeJS/README.md

 # What I've Learned

-- Handling Promises with Asynchronous JavaScript
+- Handling Promises with Asynchronous, Non-Blocking JavaScript
 - Using NodeJS to interact with user through Discord API